 How to connect AirPods to your iPhone or iPad

 Open the lid on the AirPods case, press and hold the small button on the back and place the AirPods case next to your iPhone or iPad.
 The AirPods will appear at the bottom of your iPhone or iPad screen.
 Unlock your iPhone or iPad and press the Connect button.
-That's it.
+That's it for the first and second generation models.

 How to connect AirPods to your Apple Watch